Skip to content

 }

-The program's execution results are the same as in the example using the Array class.
+The results of program execution are the same as in the example using the Array.

 5.4.2.
 The Dictionary<TKey,TValue> class

-The System.Collections.Generic.Dictionary<TKey,TValue> class allows you to implement a dictionary.
-A dictionary can be viewed as a two-column array:
+The class System.Collections.Generic.Dictionary<TKey,TValue> is used to implement a dictionary.
+A dictionary can be thought of as an array with two columns:

 key